Gippy Graham: Education and career

-Graham served in Kentucky House of Representatives as a representative for the 57th district for four consecutive terms from 1995 until 2001.
-He did not run for re-election.
+Graham served in Kentucky House of Representatives as a representative for the 57th district for four consecutive terms from 1995 until 2003.
+He did not run for reelection in 2002.
 In 2003, he ran for Kentucky's secretary of state against Russ Maple and Joe B. Lanter.
 His platform included increasing parent involvement; improving early childhood programs, including instituting an all-day kindergarten option rather than only half-day; hiring counselors for elementary schools; and screening students for special needs.
 He lost to Maple by 3%, or 8,373 votes, in the Democratic primaries.

 He was elected Mayor of Frankfort in 2008, succeeding Bill May, who did not seek re-election due to state law prohibiting campaigning for a fourth consecutive term.
 He was inaugurated on January 1, 2009.
 Graham did not campaign for re-election in 2012 and May was re-elected.

 His honors and awards include the National Guard's Kentucky Distinguished Service Award; the Kentucky Court of Justice's Civitas International Award; the Paul Sullivan Award from the Frankfort Area Chamber of Commerce; the Kentucky Public Retiree's Harry Lee Waterfield Award; the National Community Education Hall of Fame; Outstanding Public Servant Award from the Kentucky Academy of Trial Lawyers; Teacher of the Year at Georgetown City Schools; Physical Educator of the Year from Georgetown Optimist Club; Central Kentucky Conference Coach of the Year; Ambassador of Goodwill from the City of Louisville; All-Kentucky Intercollegiate Athletic Conference basketball player.

 Personal life

 Graham and Carol Miller, who he met while studying at Cumberland College, were engaged in August 1951 and had three children: Lynn, Randy, and Ray.
 Following their divorce, Graham entered a committed relationship with Karen Schmalzbauer, who has worked extensively in Kentucky's Department of Education.
 Schmalzbauer is one of the founders of Hope Harbor, a non-profit counseling center that supports survivors of sexual assault and their families.
-Carol retired from teaching at the Kentucky School for the Deaf and passed away in 2014.
+Carol retired from teaching at the Kentucky School for the Deaf and died in 2014.
 Randy is a children's book author and Emergency Manager, Ray is a high school coach, and Lynne was a housewife.